 The apparition was witnessed by 14 local people, including the parish priest’s housekeeper.
 The three figures seen were apparently life-size and witnesses also report seeing an altar with a lamb on it.

-The figures did not move, and were initially taken by some witnesses to be statues, placed from some reason outside the church.
+The figures did not move, and were initially taken by some witnesses to be statues, placed for some reason outside the church.

 One witness, Bridget Trench, said afterwards